 A single website visit rarely converts a visitor into a customer, so return visitors are crucial for commercial success.

-Understanding your return visitors — why they come back, what attracts them, which page brings in the most Return Visitors, etc. — is key to the performance of your website.
+Understanding your visitors — why they come back, what attracts them, which page brings in the most visitors, etc. — is key to the performance of your website.
 If you can increase the number of return visitors, you are far more likely to be able to convert them into customers or deliver the information you intend to.